top of page

 (Rev. Jimmie R. Hawkins)

 JLGLM delivered its first formal public presentation in partnership with Rev. Jimmie R. Hawkins, Director of the Presbyterian Church (USA) Office of Public Witness.
 On October 14, 2022, JLGLM hosted a book discussion and signing for Unbroken and Unbowed: The History of Black Protest in America at Socialight Society, a Black-owned bookstore in Lansing.
-On October 15, 2022, Rev. Hawkins led a public discussion and signing at the Downtown Capital Area District Library.
+On October 15, 2022, Rev. Hawkins led a public discussion and book signing at the Downtown Capital Area District Library.
 These events marked JLGLM’s first community-facing introduction of its reparations framework and explicitly linked the local model to national scholarship on Black protest, public witness, and faith-based justice work.

 January 2023